-(a, b and c values with different superscripts for the same parameter within the row differ significantly (p<0.05))
+(a, b and c: Values with different superscripts for the same parameter within the row differ significantly (p<0.05))

-In the present study the mean ± SEM values of Haemoglobin (Hb) , Red Blood Cell (RBC) and Packed Cell Volume (PCV) were observed significantly (p<0.05) higher in Intensive rearing group than Semi-intensive and Extensive rearing groups, as showed in table 02.
-These results are in agreement with the findings of Patil et al. (2014), Kochewad et al. (2017) in sheep and Mane et al. (2022), who reported significantly (p<0.05) higher RBC, Hb and PCV in Intensive rearing group.
+the results revealed that mean ± SEM values of Haemoglobin (Hb) , Red Blood Cell (RBC) and Packed Cell Volume (PCV) were significantly (p<0.05) higher in Intensive rearing group than Semi-intensive and Extensive rearing groups (Table 2).
+These results are in agreement with the findings of Patil et al. (2014), Kochewad et al. (2017) in sheep and Mane et al. (2022), who reported significantly higher RBC, Hb and PCV in Intensive rearing group.
 While, the findings of Kochewad et al. (2018a) in sheep, Adenkola et al. (2018), Karthik et al. (2021) in sheep and Bhinder et al. (2023) were in disagreement with the present investigation.
 Good veterinary care and a lesser parasite challenge may be the cause of the greater erythrocyte count seen in the intensive group.
 Sufficient balanced diet that has minerals and vitamins required for the best possible production of haemoglobin (Adenkola et al., 2009; Adenkola and Tuleun, 2011).
 It has been shown that animals fed a high-protein diet were better able to bind iron overall than those fed a low-protein diet.
 In erythropoiesis, iron has a beneficial effect.
 Unlike the goats under the extensive system, the goats under intensive management received a high-quality protein concentrate as a supplement in their feed.

-The mean ± SEM values of White Blood Cell (WBC) were observed significantly (p<0.05) differed in all rearing groups, as showed in table 02.
+White Blood Cell (WBC) was significantly (p<0.05) differed in all rearing groups.
 The finding of Karthik et al. (2021) in sheep was similar with the present investigation.
 While, the findings of Patil et al. (2014), Adenkola et al. (2018), Singh et al. (2020), Mane et al. (2022), Bhinder et al. (2023) and Yadav et al. (2023) were disagreement with the present study.
 On the other hand, Attia (2016) found that the total leucocyte count had barely changed.
 Leucocytes' primary functions include phagocytosing foreign organisms to defend the body from invasion, preventing infections, and generating, or at the very least, delivering, and dispersing, antibodies during an immune response.

-In the present study, the mean ± SEM values of Aspartate aminotransferase (AST) and Alanine transaminase (ALT) were observed significantly higher (p<0.05) in Extensive rearing group than Intensive and Semi-intensive rearing groups, as showed in table 02.
-These results are in agreement with the findings of Kochewad et al. (2017) in sheep, Adenkola et al. (2018), Karthik et al. (2021) in sheep and Bhinder et al. (2023).
+Aspartate aminotransferase (AST) and Alanine transaminase (ALT) were significantly higher (p<0.05) in Extensive rearing group than Intensive and Semi-intensive rearing groups.
+These results are in agreement with Kochewad et al. (2017) in sheep, Adenkola et al. (2018), Karthik et al. (2021) in sheep and Bhinder et al. (2023).
 While the findings of Indu et al. (2014) and Yadav et al. (2023) were in disagreement with the present investigation.
 Muscle enzymes have been demonstrated to rise in animals under the stress and excitement of constraint because of increased cell permeability and cell injury (Duncan and Prasse, 1986).
 Although no individual animal's results in this study indicated a significant increase of serum AST or ALT, handling-related stress cannot be completely ruled out.